Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 > Note: informally, you can always replace the `else` condition with an always-`true` condition (e.g., boolean literal `true`) with no change to the resulting semantics.

-**When expression with bound value** (the form where the expression enclosed in parantheses after the `when` keyword is present) are similar to the form without bound value, but use a different syntax for conditions.
+**When expression with bound value** (the form where the expression enclosed in parentheses after the `when` keyword is present) are similar to the form without bound value, but use a different syntax for conditions.
 In fact, it supports three different condition forms:

 - *Type test condition*: [type checking operator][Type-checking expression] followed by a type (`is T`).